kwaldenphd/facial-recognition/README.md

 As a starting place, the Electronic Frontier Foundation has [a useful primer](https://www.eff.org/pages/face-recognition) for how facial recognition technologies work.

-# Prompt 1: Further Background Research
+# Prompt 1: The Perpetual Lineup Report

 In 2016, Georgetown University Law School's Center on Privacy and Technology researchers Claire Garvie, Alvaro Bedoya, and Jonathan Frankle published ground-breaking research on law enforcement use of facial recognition technologies.